Can we distinguish black holes with electric and magnetic charges from quasinormal modes?

 The mixing between the magnetic and electric charges is weighed by a parameter $\alpha$.
 The main point of this paper is to elucidate whether the charged BH has an extra hair associated with the parameter $\alpha$, besides the BH mass $M$ and the total charge $q_T$.

-We showed that, for a given total charge $q_T$ and mass $M$, the fundamental QNMs with a fixed multipole $l$ do not depend on the mixing angle $\alpha$.
+We showed that, for a given total charge $q_T$ and mass $M$, the fundamental QNMs with a fixed multipole $l$ do not depend on the ratio between the electric and magnetic charges\footnote{This result is consistent with the two decoupled master wave equations given in Ref.~\cite{Pereniguez:2023wxf}, which depend on $q_T$, $M$, and $l$ but not on the ratio $q_E/q_M$.}.
 In Figs.~\ref{fig:magnetic_case} and \ref{fig:omega2_alpha0}, we plotted the fundamental quasinormal frequencies of gravitational and electromagnetic perturbations for $l=2$ and $M=1$.
 Depending on the value of $r_{-}$ (or on the total charge $q_T$), the real and imaginary parts of QNMs are different and hence they can be distinguished from those of the uncharged Schwarzschild solution.
 However, as we see e.g.,\ in Fig.~\ref{fig:diff_case}, both the gravitational and electromagnetic QNMs are independent of $\alpha$ up to the numerical precision of order $10^{-11}$.
 We also studied the overtones and confirmed the similar independence on $\alpha$.